broxus/stEver-contracts/README.md

 This update provide `reduction factor` for rewards.
 This factor is used to reduce growing of ever/stEver ratio.
 And now users are obtaining their rewards immediately after the stake was made (each second rate are growing).
 Instead of obtaining rewards immediately after strategy report.
+### [V6]
+Break changes update.
+All strategies logic were rewritten.
+Now strategies is controllers, that getting loan and send it back after each election round. creating controllers(strategies) logic was rewritten.
+Now deploying controllers is only one `StEverCluster.deployStrategies` method.
+Controlling over `Controller` was moved to the new CLI that should be run on validator node.